 Major in Classical Languages

-A major in Classics with an emphasis in Classical Languages consists of at least ten courses and a study away experience.
+A major in Classics with an emphasis in Classical Languages (Arabic) consists of at least ten courses and a study away experience.
 Courses must include:

 c) 490 Senior Seminar.